jesvedberg/tpix/README.md

 nimble install https://github.com/jesvedberg/tpix
 ```

 This will compile a dynamically linked executable.
 Another option is to clone this repository and compile directly with Nim, but then Pixie and Cligen also need to be installed, that is still easiest to do using Nimble.
-If compiling directly, various build options are defined in the `config.nims` file.
-For instance, `nim build_static` will create a statically linked binary and you can see other options in the `config.nims` file.
+If compiling directly, various build options are defined in the `tpix.nimble` file.
+For instance, `nimble build_static` will create a statically linked binary and you can see other options in the `tpix.nimble` file.

 ### Usage